 We conclude with a preferable strategy:

 NWMO strives to give the impression that informed consent is essential to their project.
-Yet, there is little definition of what this means, either from NWMO, or even legally.
+Yet, there is little definition of what this means from NWMO – or even legally.

 Learn more about the Revell Lake area.

-Consent from the affected Indigenous communities is especially important.
+Consent from the affected Indigenous communities along the transportation routes and in the watershed of the planned project is especially important.
+Many First Nations in northwest Ontario have already made opposition resolutions.
 According to the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP):

 States shall take effective measures to ensure that no storage or disposal of hazardous materials shall take place in the lands or territories of indigenous peoples without their free, prior and informed consent.